nhscc/airports.api.hscc.bdpa.org/README.md

    (details below) using your browser to finish setting up the database
    * If you're using MongoDB Compass, you'll be able to visually explore the dummy database's data
-   > Note: to generate stochastic flight states, you must hydrate the database.
-   > Stochastic flight states are generated automatically only when the API is
-   > run in development mode.
-In production, the functionality is provided by
-   > the `generate-flights` script found at
-   > `external-scripts/bin/generate-flights.js`.
 8. You can now interact with the API using your browser, [Postman](https://www.postman.com/), or otherwise
    * You should see a line on the console that looks like `ready - started